My Unbelievably Amazing 16-Minute Birth Story

 Things are blurry, but sometime within the next minute, the doctor appeared and was scrubbing up, my moms were walking in, and I was in a hospital gown.

 I felt uncomfortable lying flat on my back and asked, “can you please angle the bed up?
 I don’t want to be flat.”

 Without a word of complaint, the nurses angled my bed up.
 I could now see over my large, very hard tummy to the doctor’s face.
 I felt relief and much more in control.
 He calmly gave me brief instructions on how to push.

 Upon reflection, I realize now how calm the nurses were when pushing time came.
 No one was touching me.
-One nurse came close enough to have me look into her eyes as she repeated the doctor’s instructions on pushing, letting me know she was there if I needed help.
+One nurse came close enough to have me look into her eyes as she repeated the doctor’s instructions on pushing.
+She assured me she was there if I needed help.

 I tucked my chin, held my breath, and gave what I thought was all I had.

 “No.” The doctor’s voice was calm and direct.
 “If you can speak, you’re not pushing correctly.
 Don’t talk.
 Just push.”

 Including that practice push, my son was born in a total of three pushes.